joeltg/big-varint/README.md

 Encode and decode arbitrarily large signed and unsigned BigInts.

 This library is TypeScript-native, ESM-only, and has zero dependencies.
-It uses Uint8Arrays and works in node and the browser.
+It uses Uint8Arrays and works in the browser, Node, and [Deno](https://deno.land/).
 It uses the same binary encoding as Go's [encoding/binary](https://pkg.go.dev/encoding/binary) module, the [Protobuf spec](https://developers.google.com/protocol-buffers/docs/encoding), and the [varint](https://www.npmjs.com/package/varint) / [signed-varint](https://www.npmjs.com/package/signed-varint) NPM packages.

 ## Table of Contents